Lightning vs. Stars: Betting Trends, Odds, Advanced Stats

 Lightning Betting Insights

-- The Lightning have been made an underdog 11 times this season, and won five, or 45.5%, of those games.
+- The Lightning have been a moneyline favorite 12 times this season, and have finished 5-7 in those games.

-- Tampa Bay has played as an underdog of +135 or more one time this season and won that game.
+- In games it has played as a moneyline favorite with odds of -110 or shorter, Tampa Bay has a record of 5-8 (winning 38.5%).

-- The implied probability of a win by the Lightning, based on the moneyline, is 42.6%.
+- The implied moneyline probability for this matchup gives the Lightning a 52.4% chance to win.

-- Tampa Bay has played 17 games this season that finished with over 6 goals.
+- Tampa Bay's games this season have gone over this matchup's total of 6 goals 18 times.

 Lightning vs Stars Additional Info